clumio-code/azure-sdk-trim/README.md

 Simple Python script to purge mostly useless Azure SDK API versions.

-The Azure SDK for python is over 600MB and growing.
+The Azure SDK for python is 1.2GB and growing.
 The main reason for the size and growth is that each release gets added internally and all prior release are kept.
 This is a troublesome design which does not seem to be addressed in the near future.
 This deleted most but not all API versions as multiple versions are required for importing the models.
-This keep a high compatibility level while trimming more than half of the space used.
+This keep a high compatibility level while trimming half of the space used.

-This has been tested with Python 3.9, but the unittests pass with 3.8.
+The latest version has been tested with Python 3.12.1, but the unittests pass with 3.8.
-For the Azure versions it has been tested with azure-cli 2.25.0 to 2.27.1.
+For the Azure versions the latest version has been tested with azure-cli 2.53.0 to 2.57.0.

 So Long & Thanks For All The Fish.